What to do & how to report

 What to do if you or a friend has experienced sexual misconduct, such as sexual assault

 Go to a safe place.
 You may want to contact someone you know and trust to be with you.
-If you feel that you are in an unsafe situation, you should call 911 or contact the Office of Public Safety at 765-658-5555, and they can help remove you from that situation and get you to a safe space.
+If you feel that you are in an unsafe situation, you should call 911 or contact the DePauw Police Department at 765-658-5555, and they can help remove you from that situation and get you to a safe space.

 Seek support.
 You can call the Sexual Assault Survivors’ Advocate (SASA) 24/7 at 765-658-4650.
 SASAs are trained advocates who can share with you all of the resources available to you, both on and off campus.
 They will provide you with support and understanding and be with you as you make choices on what resources to utilize, both in the moment and in the future.